anthay/ELIZA/scripts/scripts.md

 eliza ELIZA-script-equal-number-Turing-machine.txt
 ```

+If no script is specified on the command line the built-in DOCTOR script is used.

-For the Javascript eliza.html, type `*load` and hit return then select the script you wish to run in the file selector dialogue box.
+For the Javascript version open eliza.html as a webpage, then type `*load` and hit return.
+You can then select the script you wish to run in the file selector dialogue box.

 #### Watching Turing machines run